The welcome process is one of the most important elements in creating a strong foundation for the guest experience.

 Don’t forget to include telephone numbers, website or TripAdvisor links and a map if you can!
 This will help guests find them easier and make reservations if needed.

 5. About the Accommodation

-All vacation rentals are different, so even if your guest has stayed at plenty in the past, that’s not to say they’ll know your house rules unless you set them out clearly.
+All vacation rentals are different, so even if your guest has stayed at plenty in the past, that’s not to say they’ll know your vacation rental house rules unless you set them out clearly.

-This is also the perfect place to include instructions for using amenities like Wi-Fi, television, DVD player, barbecue, swimming pool etc., as well as layout house rules regarding things like smoking, breakages, waste, and water information.
+This is also the perfect place to include instructions for using amenities like WiFi, television, DVD player, barbecue, swimming pool etc., as well as layout house rules regarding things like smoking, breakages, waste, and water information.

 6. Practical Area Information

 It would be a great help for your guests if you use the final section to provide them with super practical information about the area where your rental is located.

 7. Special Extras